Visit our guide to the latest on drug policy in Washington state: Washington at the Crossroads: Toward Ending the War on Drugs

 Q. Who does it impact?

-The decision directly impacts anyone previously charged and convicted under the drug possession statute RCW 69.50.4013(1) as it existed before the court ruling.
+The decision directly impacts anyone previously charged and convicted under the drug possession statute – RCW 69.50.4013(1) – as it existed before the Blake ruling.
+However, Blake did not invalidate convictions other than possession of controlled substances under RCW 60.50.4013, including possession with intent to deliver a controlled substance, delivery of a controlled substance, and manufacturing a controlled substance.

 Q. What happened right away as a result of the Blake decision?

 People with pending charges were released from jails and their charges dismissed throughout the state.
-Others awaiting sentencing hearings should have had their sentencing scores recalculated.
+Others being sentenced with drug convictions on their records had their sentencing scores recalculated.

 Q. Could the Blake decision be overturned?

 On March 17, 2021 a motion for reconsideration was filed by the Spokane County Prosecutor, asking the court to change its decision.
-The court reviewed the motion and denied changing the outcome of the case, which means Blake will not be overturned.
-However, with the passage of ESB 5476, the legislature has effectively changed the law that was at issue in Blake.
+The court reviewed the motion and denied the motion, meaning Blake will not be overturned.
+However, with the passage of SB 5536, the legislature has effectively changed the law that was at issue in Blake.
 Drug possession is once again a crime in Washington.

 Q. Does this mean all drugs are legal now?

-No. Now that ESB 5476 has passed, drug possession is recriminalized in Washington.
-Simple possession is a misdemeanor, although a person must be offered diversion to services at least twice before they can be prosecuted.
+No. Now that SB 5536 has passed, drug possession is recriminalized in Washington.
+Simple possession is a gross misdemeanor, although a person may be offered diversion if they are arrested for simple possession.

 In addition, federal law criminalizes possession of controlled substances.